First Lady disburses N65m to 1,300 women traders in FCT

 She said that the grant was to assist women petty traders in overcoming some of their business challenges, expand their businesses, create more jobs, and contribute more robustly to the nation`s economy.

-She explained that the recapitalisation grant was under her Renewal Hope Initiative (RHI) Economic Empowerment Programme.
+She explained that the recapitalisation grant was under her Renewed Hope Initiative (RHI) Economic Empowerment Programme.

 “This is commitment towards economic growth, towards better life for families.